 Group personal training sessions

-Some of our personal trainers offer group personal training sessions at a cheaper cost than 1-2-1 training session.
-We recommend that you speak directly to our personal trainers at your gym to find out if they offer this, and at what cost.
+Some personal trainers at PureGym offer group personal training sessions at a cheaper cost than 1-2-1 training session.
+We recommend that you speak directly to the personal trainers at your gym to find out if they offer this, and at what cost.

-If you prefer working out in a group, you can also join our fitness classes, from Pure Cycle to Pure Abs, which are free for members.
-We offer over 50 free fitness classes every week at all our gyms so there's plenty of times you can get a workout in that is guided by one of our qualified personal trainers.
+If you prefer working out in a group, you can also join our fitness classes, from Cycle to Pure Abs, which are free for members.
+We offer over 50 free fitness classes every week at all our gyms so there's plenty of times you can get a workout in that is guided by a personal trainer.
 For more information our exercise classes, check out our classes section which outlines the benefits, what to expect, and what you should bring to each of our classes.